pyvista/pyvista/CONTRIBUTING.md

 latest commits on the `master` branch

 3. Locally test and build the documentation with link checking to make sure no links are outdated.
-Be sure to run `make clean` and `rm -r docs/examples` to ensure no results are cached.
+Be sure to run `make clean` to ensure no results are cached.
     ```bash
     cd docs
-    rm -r examples # deletes the sphinx-gallery cache
+    make clean  # deletes the sphinx-gallery cache
-    make clean
     make doctest
     make html -b linkcheck
     ```